-As at 31 December 2019, non-performing cash finance facilities before impairment and collateral (net of deferred profit and suspended profit) amounted to KD 211,084 thousand (2018: KD 217,758 thousand).
+As at 31 December 2020, non-performing cash finance facilities before impairment and collateral (net of deferred profit and suspended profit) amounted to KD 263,153 thousand (2019: KD 211,084 thousand).

-Total provision for credit losses recorded as per CBK instructions for utilized and unutilized cash and non-cash financing facilities as at 31 December 2019 is KD 488,595 thousand (2018: KD 416,443 thousand) which exceeds the ECL for financing receivables as per CBK instructions by KD 125,521 thousand (2018: KD 43,575 thousand).
+Total provision for ECL is accounted as per CBK regulation which require ECL to be measured at higher of the ECL computed under IFRS 9 in accordance with CBK or the provision required by CBK instructions.
+Total provision for credit losses recorded as per CBK instructions for utilized and unutilized cash and non-cash financing facilities as at 31 December 2020 is KD 587,121 thousand (2019: KD 488,595 thousand) which exceeds the ECL for financing receivables under IFRS 9 by KD 227,587 thousand (2019: KD 125,521 thousand).